pm0kjp/cuny-capstone/lit_review/google_scholar_pronouns.md

  - Kanner: echolalia
  - Rice et al. : issues with reference
  - Deficits in concepts of self/other in discourse roles (conceptual perpective-taking) *aside: same as ToM?*
- - "Within autism, difficulty using pronouns is generally viewed as part of a more general difficulty with deixis, the aspect of language that codes shifting reference between the speaker and the listener.
-For example, in labeling a person by name (e.g., “James”), the label remains the same without regard to who is speaking whereas, for pronouns, whether James is referred to as “I” or “you” depends on whether he is the speaker or the listener during a particular conversation.
+ - 'Within autism, difficulty using pronouns is generally viewed as part of a more general difficulty with deixis, the aspect of language that codes shifting reference between the speaker and the listener.
+For example, in labeling a person by name (e.g., “James”), the label remains the same without regard to who is speaking whereas, for pronouns, whether James is referred to as “I” or “you” depends on whether he is the speaker or the listener during a particular conversation.'
-* Difficulty in knowing interlocutor's knowledge state: "Paul and Feldman (1984) reported in a case series presentation that highly verbal adolescents and adults with autism showed difficulties in identifying the topic initiated by the conversational partner and in providing a relevant comment.
+* 'Difficulty in knowing interlocutor's knowledge state: "Paul and Feldman (1984) reported in a case series presentation that highly verbal adolescents and adults with autism showed difficulties in identifying the topic initiated by the conversational partner and in providing a relevant comment.
 They had difficulty judging, on the basis of cues in the conversation and on the basis of general knowledge about what listeners could reasonably be expected already to have in their knowledge store...'
 * Turn taking affected, tendency to monopolize
-* "Children and adolescents with autism perform less well on tasks of referential communication (Loveland, Tunali, McEvoy, & Kelley,
-1989), although many can identify another person’s visual perspective (Baron-Cohen, 1989; Hobson, 1984).
-More social and/or more complex aspects of referential communication, such as those that affect narration and discourse, are particularly affected (Hemphill,
-Picardi, & Tager-Flusberg, 1991).
+* "Children and adolescents with autism perform less well on tasks of referential communication (Loveland, Tunali, McEvoy, & Kelley, 1989), although many can identify another person’s visual perspective (Baron-Cohen, 1989; Hobson, 1984).
+More social and/or more complex aspects of referential communication, such as those that affect narration and discourse, are particularly affected (Hemphill, Picardi, & Tager-Flusberg, 1991).
 * Conversationally, more initiation (vs responses) than TD
 * Overall, reciprocity affected.